 When considering edamame companion planting, keep in mind that you need to choose plants that have similar growing requirements and can be beneficial in some way.
 Companion planting with edamame might become somewhat of a trial and error practice.

-Edamame is a low growing bush bean that does well in most soil types provide they are well-draining.
+Edamame is a low-growing bush bean that does well in most soil types provided they are well-draining.
 Plant in full sun in soil amended with a little organic fertilizer prior to planting.
 Thereafter, edamame does not need further fertilization.

 Space plants 9 inches apart.
-If sowing seeds, space them 6 inches apart and 2 inches deep.
+If sowing seeds, space them 6 inches (15 cm.) apart and 2 inches (5 cm.) deep.
 Sow seeds in the late spring after all danger of frost has passed for your area and the soil temps have warmed.
 Successive sowing can be made until midsummer for a longer harvesting season.